Eccentricity constraints disfavor single-single capture in nuclear star clusters as the origin of all LIGO-Virgo-KAGRA binary black holes: Astrophysical Implications

 where $\beta \in [0, 1]$ is the fraction of events originating from NSC-like environments.
 For each value of $\beta$, the per-event marginal likelihood is obtained by marginalizing over $\sigma$:

 and the posterior on $\beta$ follows from

 with a uniform prior on $\beta$.
 The log-normal parameters for each component are fixed from the empirical cluster catalogs and are not inferred.
-We find $\beta = 0.13_{-0.12}^{+0.37}$ (90\% credible interval), consistent with GC-dominated environments.
+We find $\beta = 0.16_{-0.16}^{+0.31}$ (90\% HDI, Fig.~\ref{fig:sigma_posterior}, right panel), consistent with GC-dominated environments.
+Unless stated otherwise, point estimates are posterior medians and uncertainties are 90\% HDIs computed with \texttt{arviz} \citep{arviz_2019}; the HDI on $\sigma$ is computed in $\log_{10}(\sigma)$ space (the space in which the figure and the log-normal cluster models are defined) and then mapped back to $\mathrm{km/s}$.

-To assess how the $\sigma$ constraint would respond to eccentric events, as might be expected from O3 analyses \citep{Romero-Shaw:2022xko,Gupte:2024jfe}, we repeated the inference on a synthetic catalog consisting of the O4a events supplemented with 3 injected eccentric events (Gaussian posterior on $e$ with mean $0.3$ and standard deviation $0.065$) and 50 additional copies of O4a events with $\log_{10}\mathcal{B} < 0$.
+The above analysis was performed with only O4a events as analyzing O1-O3 events with consistent settings would require multiple new DINGO networks.
+Therefore, to assess how the $\sigma$ constraint would respond to eccentric events, as might be expected from O3 analyses \citep{Romero-Shaw:2022xko,Gupte:2024jfe}, we repeated the inference on a synthetic catalog consisting of the O4a events supplemented with 3 injected eccentric events (Gaussian posterior on $e$ with mean $0.3$ and standard deviation $0.065$) and 50 additional copies of O4a events with $\log_{10}\mathcal{B} < 0$.
 The resulting $\sigma$ posterior shifts to lower dispersions, confirming that the constraint is driven by the excess of events with no evidence for eccentricity rather than the absence of confidently eccentric ones.